-Your landlord may collect this directly and will arrange to protect it with an approved deposit scheme.
-If we are collecting the deposit we will provide you with the details of the scheme and confirm once it has been protected.
+Your landlord may collect your deposit directly and will arrange to protect it with an approved deposit scheme.
+If we are collecting the deposit, we will provide you with the details of the scheme and provide a confirmation once it has been protected.

-Notify your landlord in writing and us if you pay rent to us.
-You cannot normally do this if you have a minimum term, for full details check your tenancy contract.
+To end your tenancy, please notify your landlord in writing, and MakeUrMove if you pay rent to us.
+You cannot normally do this if you have a minimum term, for full details, please check your tenancy contract.